Factbox - What business thinks about Britain's EU referendum

 "The UK has the most diverse car industry in Europe and is the fourth largest market of BMW Group worldwide.
 From an industry perspective we would therefore regret seeing the UK leave the EU."

-Chief Executive of carmaker Opel (GM.N), which owns the Vauxhall brand, Karl-Thomas Neumann:
+Chief Executive of carmaker Opel, which owns the Vauxhall brand, Karl-Thomas Neumann:

 "We have plants in Luton and Ellesmere port.
 We will not turn our back on England.
 If Britons voted to leave the EU, life would carry on.
 We would continue to find ways to invest."